ECNTechnology/mycloudpbx-kb/guides/mycloudpbx/virtual-fax.md

 ### Enable Virtual Fax

-Virtual Fax allows you to have a fax number with all the convenience of email without needing a traditional FAX machine.
+Virtual Fax allows you to have a fax number with all the convenience of email without needing a traditional fax machine.

 To configure Virtual Fax you will first need to enable the virtual Fax plugin for your PBX.